nipype/pydra-dcm2niix/README.md

 # Pydra Dcm2Niix Task

-This repository aims to be the canonical set of Pydra tasks for incorporating A Pydra task interface for the dcm2niix DICOM to NIfTI converter tool (https://github.com/rordenlab/dcm2niix).
+This repository contains Pydra task interface for the `dcm2niix` DICOM to NIfTI converter tool (https://github.com/rordenlab/dcm2niix).

 Part of this effort is to establish a (mostly) declarative language for describing tasks that potentially have intricate rules for determining the availability and names from the choice of